 To have that tiny bit of memory was the most wonderful thing.
 It proved that I could build new pathways in my brain.

 Today, a decade later, I’ve discovered that two years of eating Swiss Cheese with its live B12 making bacteria has helped in an impressive way.
 I can now make coffee and leave the kitchen with a mug of coffee as well as memory of making the coffee.

 Playing computer games and doing puzzles exercises the brain in much the same way I exercised mine when I was working on my web pages.
 The point is, B12 alone will not restore your cognitive function.
 B12 helps, but you have to do something to rebuild pathways.

 Alzheimer’s and Plaque

-A known factor in Alzheimer’s Disease as well as Parkinson’s Disease is plaque buildup in the brain.
-Research shows that vitamin B12 reduces plaque in the brain.
+Alzheimer’s low vitamin B12 levels may be related to a known factor in Alzheimer’s Disease as well as Parkinson’s Disease.
+The known factor is plaque buildup in the brain.
+Simultaneously, however, research shows that vitamin B12 reduces plaque in the brain.

-I am convinced of the truth of this because in my experience plaque around my teeth was significantly reduced by vitamin B12 replacement.
+I am convinced this is truth because in my experience plaque around my teeth was significantly reduced by vitamin B12 replacement.

 Genetic Predisposition to Alzheimers

-The coalesced study of 22,000 individuals that concluded, to the joy of media/pharma and the dismay of other researchers, that vitamin B12 can not prevent Alzheimer’s in people with a genetically smaller hippocampus (memory area within the brain) was in sharp contrast to many earlier studies.
+All of a sudden, a coalesced study of 22,000 individuals concluded, to the joy of media/pharma and the dismay of other researchers, that vitamin B12 can not prevent Alzheimer’s in people with a genetically smaller hippocampus.
+The hippocampus is the memory area within the brain.

 A gene which moves cholesterol in the body has a version called the 4 allele.
 Carried by perhaps 15% of the population, it is a risk factor for dementia.
 Data collected over a six-year period suggests that one out of four carriers with one copy of this allele and half carrying two copies will develop Alzheimer’s.
 Non-carriers also can get Alzheimer’s.